MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

    - Include a backend pool consisting of only the virtual machines in the same region as the load balancer.
    - Use a TCP port probe specific to the IP address.
    - Have a load balancing rule specific to the SQL Server in the same region.
-   - Be a Standard Load Balancer if the virtual machines in the backend pool are not part of either a single availability set or virtual machine scale set.
+   - Be a Standard Load Balancer if the virtual machines in the backend pool aren't part of either a single availability set or Virtual Machine Scale Set.
 For additional information review [Azure Load Balancer Standard overview](/azure/load-balancer/load-balancer-overview).
    - Be a Standard Load Balancer if the two virtual networks in two different regions are peered over global VNet peering.
 For more information, see [Azure Virtual Network frequently asked questions (FAQ)](/azure/virtual-network/virtual-networks-faq#what-are-the-constraints-related-to-global-vnet-peering-and-load-balancers).

 The steps to [create the load balancer](availability-group-manually-configure-tutorial-single-subnet.md#configure-internal-load-balancer) are: